Environmental Toxic Chemical Contamination Case Experience

 In Orjias et al. v.
 Louisiana-Pacific, the Hannon Law Firm, LLC represented families who lived next to a waferboard facility which emitted formaldehyde, MDI and wood particulates.
+Several attorneys had rejected the suit before Kevin’s co-counsel agreed to take the case.
+Kevin’s clients suffered health and property damages and eventually had to move away from the pollution.
 The three week trial resulted a March 1992 jury verdict for $2.3 million, including $1.8 million in punitive damages.
 Evidence from that trial was used as part of the basis for action by the federal government against Louisiana-Pacific, which included the largest fine imposed by the U.S. EPA at the time, and criminal charges.
 The Orjias verdict was upheld in its entirety through the United States Supreme Court.

-In 1998, the Firm won a $1.8 million jury verdict on behalf of an owner of industrial property located next to the Leyden Underground Natural Gas Storage facility in Jefferson County operated by Public Service Company.
+In 1998, the Firm won a $1.8 million jury verdict on behalf of an owner of industrial property located next to the Leyden Underground Natural Gas Storage facility in Jefferson County operated by Public Service Company of Colorado.
 The award, which included $278,000 in punitive damages, proved a total loss in value of this 70 acre property due to the migration of natural gas from the Leyden storage facility.
+The Leyden Storage facility is the only facility for the underground storage of natural gas in the United States made from an abandoned coal mine.
 When Public Service then sought to take the client’s property away by condemning the property, the Firm also successfully defeated that action.
 In January, 2000, the verdict was affirmed in its entirety by the Colorado Court of Appeals.
 The Colorado Supreme Court refused to hear the request of Public Service to review the Court of Appeals’ decision.
 As a result of the publicity surrounding that decision, Public Service admitted to the leaks it had not previously disclosed and agreed to drop the operating pressure of the facility to reduce the migration of gas.
 Public Service eventually decommissioned this dangerous facility because of the publicity surrounding the case.

 The Hannon Law Firm, LLC has a special interest in protecting those who have been exposed to lead and has served as co-counsel in representing individuals whose properties are damaged by air and soil contamination from the Doe Run Smelter in Herculaneum, Missouri.
 St. Joe Lead Corporation, Fluor Corporation, and The Doe Run Corporation operated a lead smelting plant in the town of Herculaneum, Missouri.
 As a result, it poisoned hundreds of children, contaminated over 700 properties and put its workers at risk.
 Doe Run had violated the national lead standard in every quarter, except one, from 1978 through 2000.
 In 1993, the Missouri Department of Health concluded that there Ais a long term threat to public health around the Doe Run Smelter.
 The Hannon Law Firm, LLC filed the original case as Dixon v.
 Fluor and Doe Run in 1995, a class action for property damage and medical monitoring in Jefferson County.
 After a December 2000 hearing, a judge denied certification of class.